Master's Programs in Higher Education

 The Higher Education Program offers both EdD and PhD degrees in Higher Education.
 Both programs are designed to enable students to: acquire knowledge about and evaluate major organizational, behavioral and learning theories applicable to higher education; conduct applied and/or basic research in the field of higher education; become familiar with past, present and emerging patterns of organizational and professional administrative practice in higher education; and observe and participate in the actual practice of higher education administration and/or research.
 They also hold graduate assistant positions in the UNT Division of Student Affairs.
 Full-time and part-time higher education students in the standard format master's program and the doctoral programs may be considered for graduate assistantships in student affairs and other areas of higher education administration.
 Learn more about the Graduate Assistant Program

-For specific questions on doctoral programs in higher education, potential students may also contact the Program Coordinator, Dr. Daniel Chen.
+For specific questions on doctoral programs in higher education, potential students may also contact the Program Coordinator, Dr. V. Barbara Bush.

 Doctor of Education in Higher Education